Thane: Etymology and other names

-The name Thane has been variously Romanised as Tana, Thana, Thâṇâ, and Thame.
-Ibn Battuta and Abulfeda knew it as Kukin Tana; Duarte Barbosa as Tana Mayambu.
-Before 1996, the city was called "Thana", the British spelling of the city.
+The name Thane has been variously romanised as Tana, Thana, Thâṇâ, and Thame.
+Ibn Battuta and Abulfeda knew it as Kukin Tana, while Duarte Barbosa knew it as Tana Mayambu.
+Before 1996, the city was called Thana, the British spelling of the city.

 History

 Thane emerged as an urban area during the reign of the Shilahara dynasty, which ruled north Konkan during 800-1265 CE.
 It was variously known as Srī-sthānaka, Sthānaka, or Srī-sthāna.
 The 1053 CE Chinchani inscription of Vija-ranaka of the Modha family states that brahmanas from Srī-sthāna settled at Samyana in his territory.
 A 1094 CE Shilahara inscription refers to Srī-sthānaka as a velakula, that is, a harbour that was an important centre for import and export.

-Thane finds a mention in the Mahikavatichi Bakhar, a 15th-17th century Marathi-language text of doubtful veracity.
+Thane is mentioned in the Mahikavatichi Bakhar, a 15th-17th century Marathi language historical chronicle of doubtful accuracy.
 According to the text, Prince Pratap Bimb, the brother of Champaner's king Govardhan Bimb, established a new kingdom by conquering territories in the Konkan region.
-In the 12th century, His general Balkrishn-rao Somvanshi captured Thane from the Shilahara king Yashwant-rao, and went on to conquer the surrounding territories.
+In the 12th century, his general Balkrishn-rao Somvanshi captured Thane from the Shilahara king Yashwant-rao, and went on to conquer the surrounding territories.
 In the 13th century, Nagar-shah - the ruler of Ghandivi (Gandevi) - captured the area.
 His relatives demanded control of three villages - Malad, Marol and Thane - as a reward for their good performance in this military campaign.
 When Nagar-shah refused their demand, they allied with the imperial Yadavas of Devagiri.
 The area subsequently came under the control of the Yadava prince Bimb-dev, before Nagarshah regained control of it as a vassal of the Delhi Sultanate.
 Subsequently, the area was successively ruled by some local families, the Muzaffarids of Gujarat, and the Portuguese.

 The Thane area was contested between the Portuguese, the Mughals and the Marathas in the 17th century, with Shivaji capturing it from the Mughals in 1675.
 Later, the Portuguese regained control of Thane, and started building a fort there in 1734, but the Marathas captured it in 1737.
-The East India Company occupied Salsette Island, Thana Fort, Fort Versova and the island fort of Karanja at the start of First Anglo-Maratha War, but after a short time it was recaptured by the forces of Haripant Phadke and Tukoji Holkar.
-After the conclusion of the Treaty of Salbai (1782), both Thana Fort and the island of Salsette were taken over by the British.
+The East India Company occupied Salsette Island, Thana Fort, Fort Versova and the island fort of Karanja at the start of the First Anglo-Maratha War.
+After a short period of time, the island was recaptured by the forces of Haripant Phadke and Tukoji Holkar.
+After the signing of the Treaty of Salbai (1782), both Thana Fort and the island of Salsette were under the control of the British.